cuustard/uni/MSCI.102.md

 Operations are responsible for the production of goods or delivery of services.
 It is the 'other' part of the business which is responsible for 60-70% of the costs, assets, and people.

-Business operations is one of the 3 core functions; developing the market (marketing), creating products and services (design and development), and producing and delivering to the market (operations).
+Business operations is one of the 3 core functions; developing the market (marketing), creating product s and services (design and development), and producing and delivering to the market (operations).
 Accounting & finance, and human resources are two 'supporting functions'.

 For example, OM solves the problem of how to build airliners from millions of items on time when 2,000 workers are involved in the final assembly, when lead times vary from milliseconds to weeks, when errors happen, people get sick, machines malfunction, and when raw materials to major assemblies come from all over the world.
 (Scheduling & Control Systems)